 What is a Long Strangle?

 Although this may seem very similar to a long straddle, the difference here is that you separate the strike prices for the two sides of the trade.
-Although this strategy would be cheaper to use as both options are likely to be out of the money, the move in the underlying asset will need to be more significant to make any kind of profit.
+Although this strategy would be cheaper to use as both options are likely to be out of the money, the move in the underlying asset will need to be more significant to make a profit.

 Long Strangle Option Example